justinmeiners/efficient-programming-with-components/10_binary_counter.md

 Bad things happen to the errors[^errors].
 So, you could use the same device for balancing your addition.
-If you want to implement [merge sort][merge-sort] you can use exactly the same device, since merge is associative[^hint-for-counter].
+If you want to implement [merge sort][merge-sort] you can use exactly the same device, since merge is associative.
-The idea with merge sort, is only want to merge lists if they are roughly the same length and this helps you do it.
+The idea with merge sort, is you only want to merge lists if they are roughly the same length and this helps you do it (see Chapter 12).

 When we become grownups we learn about advanced data structures, such as [binomial forest][binomial].